ESSA School Support FAQs

 What support will the COE be required to provide to LEAs with schools eligible for CSI?

-Beginning with FY 2021‒22 and moving forward, information for ESSA CSI COE subgrants is located at CSI COE Program Information.
+Beginning with FY 2021‒22 and moving forward, information for ESSA CSI COE subgrants is located on the CSI COE Program Information web page.

 COE PA/PDIS Funding